chiragt/chatapp-backend/README.md

 ### Server
 * You need to have node and npm installed in your machine.
 * Used Node.js version for this project is = v14.15.3
-* open up your teminal or command prompt and go to the directory `chat`
+* open up your teminal or command prompt and go to the directory `chatapp-backend` directory
 * Install dependencies using `npm install`
 * After installing all the dependencies run `npm start`